 I believe that the validity of critics or those that take food sensitivities as the end all be all of your treatment may be what is causing this uncomfortable reputation for food sensitivities.
 But I urge you to look at the whole picture, and food sensitivities are part of YOUR picture and your reaction to food.

-If you’re interested in having testing done, click here to see a lab I work with.
+If you’re interested in having testing done, click here for more information on lab testing in the US.

 Do you Have to Retest your Food Sensitivities?